A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.2.3 New board members have direct exposure to clients within the first year of joining the board.

-The involvement of members of the Board to carry the social strategy of the provider implies an in-depth knowledge of the situation of customers, their use of services and products, changes for them, risks and negative consequences as well.
-For this, members of the Board can be invited to meet with customers, or at least should receive regular and solid client outcomes data to discuss customer feedback and perception of changes.
+The involvement of members of the Board to carry the social strategy implies an in-depth knowledge of the situation of clients, their use of services / products and their distribution channels, changes for them, risks and negative consequences as well.
+For this, members of the Board should be invited to meet with clients, or at least should receive regular and solid client outcomes data to discuss customer feedback and perception of their behavioral and economic changes.

 Scoring guidance